Cyber-Incident-Monitor/TraCINg-Server/README.md

-TraCINg server
+TraCINg-Server
 ==============

-A webserver gathering incidents and visualize them in multiple ways.
+A webserver gathering malware incidents and visualize them in multiple ways.

+More detailed TraCINg (TUD Cyber Incident moNitor with TUD as an abbreviation of Technische Universität Darmstadt) is an project proposed by Emmanouil Vasilomanolakis from [CASED](http://www.cased.de/) (Center for Advanced Security Research Darmstadt) visualizing (mostly random) attacks of malware on the internet.
+Attacks are observed using honeypots especially [dionaea](http://dionaea.carnivore.it/) and [HosTaGe](https://github.com/mip-it/hostage) but can be extended to use arbitrary honeypots, intrusion detection systems (IDS) and similar software.

 This product includes GeoLite data created by MaxMind, available from http://maxmind.com/

 ## Features ##
 This server consists internally of two servers, at first a HTTPS server receiving sensor data and at second a HTTP server serving a website to visualize these data.
-Sensors are for example honeypots or intrusion detection systems (IDS) coll
+Sensors are in this context honeypots or intrusion detection systems (IDS) collecting information about (mostly random) attacks of malware.
+The main focus of this project,

 The HTTP server acts like a simple webserver with static content.
 Dynamic content is served using [Socket.IO](http://socket.io/).